orefalo/svelte-splitpanes/README.md

 ### Developing

 After setting (or update) the environment (discussed in the previous section), you may also excecute SvelteKit in development mode by running `pnpm dev`.
-This will open a Vite server that automatically change the result in the browser when the code get changed (hot reload).
+This will open a Vite server that automatically changes the result in the browser when the code is updated (hot reload).

 ### Commiting changes